ednz-cloud/hashicorp_nomad/README.md

 ```yaml
 hashi_nomad_install: true # by default, set to true
 ```
-This variable defines if the consul package is to be installed or not before configuring.
-If you install consul using another task, you can set this to `false`.
+This variable defines if the nomad package is to be installed or not before configuring.
+If you install nomad using another task, you can set this to `false`.

 ```yaml
 hashi_nomad_start_service: true